rajesh3541/accion-connect/README.md

 Automated tests which are located in connect repository will executed.

 The batch file testExecution.bat will run all the test mentioned in it.
+The results are stored in testResults.txt